vkodithala/mind-garden/vault/Published/Notes/Rust/011 Writing automated tests.md

 	- Then we can safely call its functions from any other file in our `tests` directory without that file itself being tested
 - Note: projects that are simply binary crates can't have integration tests as they're meant to be run on their own
 	- So Rust devs usually place the main functionality of their application in the library crate (which integration tests *can* test), and use `src/main.rs` (our binary crate) as more of a 'glue' with minimal application logic
+> [!note]- References
+> - Chapter 11 of *The Rust Programming Language* by Steve Nichols and Nicole Klabnick.